Tech giant Apple said that the global chip shortage could affect iPhone production, and the company also forecasted slowing revenue growth.

 CEO Tim Cook said that chips affected by the shortages are made using older technology but those are still vital as supporting parts for making iPhones.

-Analysts believed that Apple could be stockpiling chips for its next-generation iPhone models, the report said.
+The report said that analysts believed that Apple could be stockpiling chips for its next-generation iPhone models.

 According to the report, there are several reasons behind the global shortage of chips, including factory closures due to the Covid-19 pandemic and increased demand for consumer electronics products during the lockdown and work-from-home setups.